NativeScript/workshop/docs/chapters/chapter5.md

   <b>Exercise</b>: Adding Query parameters
 </h4>

-¬¬¬¬¬¬¬ You will be able to test this functionality with `Get PL Fixtures` button. ¬¬¬¬¬¬¬

 Some of the api functions allow to pass query parameters.
 For example to get fixtures for the next 7 days, you can use `timeFrame=n7`, like: